-As a cloud communications platform and phone system that works across every device, RingCentral is a great option for recording a professional call on not only iPhones but also Android phones:
+As a cloud communications platform and phone system that works across every device, RingCentral uses WiFi calling on both Android and iOS, making it a great option for recording a professional call:

 If you use RingCentral for your business phone service, you can record a call easily right from your call platform, unlike your regular Android phone interface.

 There are two ways to record a phone call on Android using RingCentral: automatically and on demand.

 With automatic call recording, RingCentral will play a disclaimer message to be sure all parties are aware of the recording, and then store your recording in your call log—making it the easiest way to record calls on Android.

 You can even create specific recording rules for automated call recording using RingCentral.
 You can automatically record calls to select users or entire departments, specify if inbound or outbound calls should be recorded, or just have every business call automatically recorded.

 If that’s a bit more recording than you need for your business, though, you can also use RingCentral to record calls on demand.
 Just dial *9 from the RingCentral app to begin recording, and press the same *9 again to stop recording—it’s that easy.

 Your on-demand call recordings will also be stored in your call log and are easy to download, attach to emails, and forward so that everyone who needs the recording can have access.